 Note that subrecipient monitoring is not required for entities deemed to be beneficiaries.
-Because non-entitlement units of local government are considered by Treasury to be direct recipients of CSLFRF (and not subrecipients or beneficiaries), states have no subrecipient monitoring responsibilities related to the funding states were required to distribute to non-entitlement units of local government.
+Because non-entitlement units (NEUs) are considered by Treasury to be direct recipients of SLFRF (and not subrecipients or beneficiaries), states have no subrecipient monitoring responsibilities related to the funding states were required to distribute to NEUs.

 The subrecipient or beneficiary designation is an important distinction as funding provided to beneficiaries is not subject to audit pursuant to the Single Audit Act and 2 CFR Part 200, Subpart F, but funding provided to subrecipients is subject to those audit requirements.
-When recipients of CSLFRF provide award funds to entities to respond to the negative economic impacts of COVID-19 as end users, and not for the purpose of carrying out program requirements, the entities receiving such funding are beneficiaries of CSLFRF.
-Alternatively, when recipients of CSLFRF provide award funds to an entity to carry out a program on behalf of the CSLFRF recipient, the entities receiving such funding are subrecipients.
+For example, when recipients of SLFRF provide award funds to entities to respond to the negative economic impacts of COVID-19 as end users, and not for the purpose of carrying out program requirements, the entities receiving such funding are beneficiaries of SLFRF.
+Alternatively, when recipients of SLFRF provide award funds to an entity to carry out a program on behalf of the SLFRF recipient, the entities receiving such funding are subrecipients.